openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

   ### to this url
   ### e.g. subdomain.example.com
   base: amsterdam.openstad.org
+  publicIp:
 ```

-- update custom mysql password
+- update custom mysql password,

-- Set the auth credentials, the loginToken will allow you to login with the token into admin panel en first website.
+- Set the auth credentials, the firstLTokenLogin will allow you to login with the token into admin panel en first website.
+You can leave the rest empty, will be auto generated

-- Set basic auth user and password (used for Admin panel)

     ### Overwrites for auth db
     auth: